-Are you ready to know about AA Step 10 here with me Jerry Banfield an alcoholic?
-AA Step 10 is continued to take personal inventory and when we were wrong promptly admitted it.
+Are you ready to find out about AA Step 10 here with me, Jerry Banfield, an alcoholic?
+AA Step 10 is about continuing to take personal inventory and when we are wrong we promptly admit it.

 The main idea with this step is to look at what we’re doing in the present moment, how we’re feeling and pay attention instead of waiting years to apologize.

-It is to try, do a better job and make adjustments.
+We have to try, do a better job and make adjustments.
 We get that amount of time it takes when we do something that hurts somebody or leaves us not feeling good.
-We get the amount of time that takes ideally down to a few seconds maybe not even at all.
+We get the amount of time that takes ideally down to a few seconds, maybe not even at all.

 Initially, once we learn how to do this or remember how to do it, it can take us a while.
 We can be nasty, rude and not realize what we’ve done for often a long time, especially when we’re drinking.

-However, with AA Step 10, we start working the process we’ve learned in the first 9 steps.
-We start working that faster, consistently and speed it up.
-For example, when I say something rude to my wife, I often am able to rectify the situation by admitting what I did and go through the whole process.
+However, with AA Step 10, we’ve started working on the process we’ve learned in the first 9 steps.
+We start working that fast, consistently and speed it up.
+For example, when I say something rude to my wife, I often am able to rectify the situation by admitting what I did and going through the whole process.

 Sometimes in a few seconds or a few minutes and almost always now in a few hours instead of taking days due to AA Step 10.
-Sometimes things not being said and not even being identified for weeks, months or years build hurts.
+Sometimes things are not being said and not even being identified for weeks, months or years building hurts.

 What we do in AA Step 10 is ideally we’re on a constant inventory basis.
 We’re always paying attention to what we’re doing with some kind of almost third-party like “This body is a little disturbed right now.
 What’s going on?
 Are we experiencing some fear?
 What did we just say?
 What happened?
 How may we help someone?”

 Well, the big book suggests doing this at night.
 However, I’m not willing to wait at night to take my inventory for the whole day.
-I’m constantly looking at you know, how’s my day going, how am I helping people and is there anything that good or bad going on I need to look at.
+I’m constantly looking at, you know, how my day is going, how am I helping people and is there anything that’s good or bad going on that I need to look at?

 This helps me to be in a state that is in good connection with others where I’m not disturbed on a regular basis and that makes staying sober very easy because when I’m disturbed, a drink is much more attractive.